mjishnu/pypdl/README.md

 - `time_spent`: The total time spent downloading across all active downloads, in seconds.
 - `current_size`: The total amount of data downloaded so far across all active downloads, in bytes.
 - `total`: The total number of download tasks.
-- `completed`: A list of tuples where each tuple contains the URL of the download and the result of the download.
+- `success`: A list of tuples where each tuple contains the URL of the download and the `FileValidator` of the download.
 - `failed`: A list of URLs for which the download failed.
 - `remaining`: A list of remaining download tasks.
+- `completed`: A flag to check if all tasks are completed.
 - `logger`: The logger object used for logging messages.

 #### Methods

-- `start(tasks, display=True, block=True)`: Starts the download process for multiple tasks.
+- `start(tasks, display=True, clear_terminal=True, block=True)`: Starts the download process for multiple tasks.

     ##### Parameters

     - `tasks`: (list) A list of tasks to be downloaded.
 Each task is a tuple where the first element is the URL and the second element is an optional dictionary with keyword arguments for `Pypdl` start method.
     - `display`: (bool, Optional) Whether to display download progress and other messages.
 Default is True.
+    - `clear_terminal`: (bool, Optional) Whether to clear the terminal before displaying the download progress.
+Default is True.
     - `block`: (bool, Optional) Whether to block the function until all downloads are complete.
 Default is True.

     ##### Returns

     - `AutoShutdownFuture`: If `block` and `allow_reuse` is  set to `False`.
     - `concurrent.futures.Future`: If `block` is `False` and `allow_reuse` is `True`.
     - `list`: If `block` is `True`.
-This is a list of tuples where each tuple contains the URL of the download and the result of the download.
+This is a list of tuples where each tuple contains the URL of the download and the `FileValidator` of the download.

 - `stop()`: Stops all active downloads.
 - `shutdown()`: Shuts down the factory.